chri3i/Tinvaak2/README.md

 Windows 10 has started to automatically quarantine the usvfs_proxy_x86.exe file from the latest version of Mod Organizer 2, saying a threat was detected.
 This is a known false postive confirmed by the MO2 Devs.
 You can fix this by adding an exemption for MO2 Folder to your Antivirus.
 An example for windows defender can be found [here](https://www.thewindowsclub.com/exclude-a-folder-from-windows-security-scan).

 ## Post-Installation

+### **Please also make sure to install Microsoft .Net Runtime v5 so that mo2 can launch the list!!!
+This is a new update and it is most likely that you DO NOT have this yet!** The latest version can be found [here](https://dotnet.microsoft.com/download/dotnet/5.0/runtime), install the desktop x64 version.

 ### Game Folder